• Home

 Conflict and Cooperation: A History of Trade, new edition.

-In a nod to the renewed sexiness of the subject of trade policy, the BBC has re-broadcast my ten-part series from 2018, with a new final episode broadcast on 2nd May.
+In a nod to the renewed sexiness of the subject of trade policy, the BBC re-broadcast in April-May 2025 my ten-part series from 2018, with a new final episode broadcast on 2nd May 2025.
 Details here.
 The episodes will be available for at least a year after they go out.

 Can Europe Ever Catch Up to the US in Technology?